EqualExperts/dbt-unit-testing/README.md

 | | -    |           1 |                      30 |
 ```

-The first line was not on the model but the second line was.
+The first line was not on the model, but the second line was.

 # Known Limitations

-- It's not possible to have a *model* with the same name as a *source* or a *seed*.
+- It's impossible to have a *model* with the same name as a *source* or a *seed*unless you use the qualified sources options.
-- Macros that use a ref to a model such as dbt_utils star, are not compatible with our current approach.
+- With our current approach, you must not mix the built-in ref/source with the overridden dbt unit testing versions.
+E.g., You can't use dbt_utils star macro because it receives a relation from a ref/source.
 # Compatibility

 [x] dbt > 0.20